“I’d like to introduce myself, I’m um, er … hold on where are my notes?”

 Any of this sound familiar?

-You need to know give a presentation and fast.
-I can help.
+You need to know how to give a presentation and fast.
+We can help.
 Stop those meddling Public Speaking Monkeys® filling your head with irrational fears:

 “The whole speech will go horribly wrong”… and you haven’t even started to write your script yet!
 Presentation anxiety often has a firm grip and unless dealt with it can lead to a phobia of presenting.
 If you want to hear a little more about how public speaking fear isn’t your fault – it’s those public speaking monkeys that cause you to be nervous and fearful then click on the clip below.

 Why are public speaking monkeys an issue?

 More often than not the monkey voices are negative internal voices that put fear and doubt in your mind about your presenting abilities.
 Do you find anxiety sometimes stops you even trying to get up to speak?

 These voices then ultimately discourage you from talking in front of others altogether.
 Do you look for ways to avoid talking?
 Always the last to volunteer?

 The voices or Public Speaking Monkeys can mean we build up anticipation further so we spend more time thinking about the worry rather than preparing.
 Do you find you spend more time worrying than practising?

 ULTIMATELY you won’t do your best because of the monkeys inside your head.
 You’ll probably have to give your speech regardless.
 But it’s not comfortable, you don’t enjoy it but at least you’ve done it, because you needed to.
 Phew!
 Time for a stiff drink.